We do Wills and Powers of Attorney as part of simple and complex estate and succession plans.

 All Powers of Attorney are powerful documents, and we recommend they be kept in our fire-proof vaults, and not released except in very narrow circumstances.

-If you would like to make an appointment to discuss Wills or Powers of Attorney, please call 519-679-6777 or email email@example.com.
-It would be helpful if you could download, complete and forward the Wills Questionnaire at the same time.
+If you would like to make an appointment to discuss Wills or Powers of Attorney, please call 519-679-6777 or fill out the form below for your Free Consultation.

 REQUEST A FREE CONSULTATION